 I won’t go on to detail the many improvements found in the game.
 That’d be review material, and a lengthy review at that.
 I will say that I especially appreciated the encouraged exploration: Guild Wars 2 doesn’t stop at the usual reward of scenic environments.
 While those are more than welcome—and brimming with life besides—the game goes a step further by granting expeditionists treasure and level experience.
 Tangentially, I cannot say “expeditionists” without tempting “exhibitionists” to leap off my palate.

 If I had to pluck another of its many laudable traits, I’d praise the gear acquisition system.
-Obtaining end-game gear is a breeze.
+Obtaining end-game gear is a breeze, even more if you have gadgets and accessories for this from sites like HotRate online so you can enjoy the game even more.
 You won’t find yourself jumping through hoops to be fully geared.
 Heck, you can jump right into structured PvP; all the armor you could ask for is on-hand and free.
 Skins are another story altogether, but they’re also entirely superficial.

 ATELIER AYESHA: THE ALCHEMIST OF DUSK